B.2.f. Residential Life Policies

 Storage Regulations

-Houses may only store house items, such as pool tables and composites, in their houses over the summer recess.
-Personal items may not be left in the social houses.
-The president of each social house is responsible for supervising the storage area.
+Social and Specialty House Storage: Houses may only store house items in their houses over the summer recess.
+Personal items may not be kept in social, specialty, or language house storage at any time.

 Changing Housing Assignment

-Students are assigned housing by the College through the room draw process.
-If students are experiencing a roommate conflict, they are highly encouraged to speak with their Residential Life staff member or RD before approaching the dean or submitting a room-change request.
+Students are normally assigned housing by the College through the room draw process.
+If students are experiencing a roommate conflict, they are highly encouraged to speak with their Residential Life staff member.
+Unauthorized room changes are prohibited and may be subject to Middlebury’s student conduct process and/or fines.

 Off campus housing

-A limited number of releases are available for senior students to live off campus with prior approval from Residential Life.
+A limited number of releases to live off campus are available for students with three or fewer terms until graduation with prior approval from Residential Life.
 Students with special medical needs that necessitate a housing accommodation should address their concerns to Residential Life and the Disability Resource Center.
+Living on campus is an essential component of the educational experience at Middlebury, and requests for off-campus housing on the basis of a medical or ADA-certified need will be considered on a case-by-case basis and will require appropriate documentation.
 Students who are married or have dependent children living with them are exempted from the residency and board requirements upon providing documentation to Residential Life.

-Middlebury permits a limited number of seniors to live off campus.
-Permission is granted by a process coordinated by the Office of the Dean of Students.
 Students with the status of "special students" are required to live off campus.
 The number of off-campus residents is based on our commitment to the residential experience and an evaluation of the rental market in the town of Middlebury.
-Off-Campus status requires the approval of the Student Life Dean.
 Approval may not be granted if a student has been subject to official College discipline or academic failure.
 Students living off campus must provide their local address and phone number to Residential Life within the first five days of the term or the Off-Campus Fee Reduction will be forfeited.

 Students who choose to live off-campus without authorization - that is, students who are not granted off-campus status but move off-campus nonetheless - will be subject to Middlebury's student conduct process.